 The permit process in practice

 The most effective way to reduce permit timelines is to submit a complete, well-coordinated application.
-A set of drawings that is internally consistent, that anticipates likely questions from the City's reviewers, and that has been zoning-checked before submission will move through the process significantly faster than a set that requires multiple rounds of clarification.
-This is where an architect's experience with Vancouver's specific permit requirements adds direct, measurable value.
+A set of drawings that is internally consistent, that anticipates likely questions from the City's reviewers, and that has been zoning-checked before submission will move through the process significantly faster than one that requires multiple rounds of clarification.
+This is where an architect's experience with Vancouver's specific requirements adds direct, measurable value.

 In Vancouver, the permit process begins with the design.
 An architect who has not read your specific zoning, your heritage status, and your site's R1-1 eligibility before putting pen to paper is starting in the wrong place.